comet-ml/ez-mcp-toolbox/README.md

 - `--init` - Create a default ez-config.json file and exit
 - `--model MODEL` - Override the model specified in the config file
 - `--model-args MODEL_ARGS` - JSON string of additional keyword arguments to pass to the LLM model
-- `--tools-file TOOLS_FILE` - Path to a Python file containing tool definitions.
+- `--tools-file TOOLS_FILE` - Path to a Python file containing tool definitions, or URL to download the file from.
 If provided, will create an MCP server configuration using this file.
 - `config_path` - Path to the configuration file (default: ez-config.json)

 ## ez-mcp-eval